Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 Jerome Pesenti

-The mixed media kind of content is becoming the majority of the content on our platform.”
+The mixed-media kind of content is becoming the majority of the content on our platform.”

 For example, memes, which combine language and imagery, played a big role in the organized disinformation campaigns by both foreign and domestic actors who sought to influence the 2016 presidential election.
 Many of them were carefully designed to divide and polarize voters, to openly promote Donald Trump, or to convince people not to vote.
 The memes were often widely shared because they were edgy and controversial, or funny, or both.
 It’s likely that similar images will play an important role in influence campaigns on Facebook in the weeks before the 2020 election.